OpenZeppelin/cairo-contracts/docs/Extensibility.md

 ### Libraries

-Considering four type of functions:
+Considering four types of functions:

 - `internal`: internal to a library, not meant to be used outside the module or imported
 - `public`: part of the public API of a library
 - `external`: subset of `public` that is ready to be exported as-is by contracts
-- `storage`: storage variables
+- `storage`: storage variable functions

 Then: